-2. Water pump stopped working
+2. The water pump stopped working

 - a.
 Check the filter located on the inlet side of your water pump for debris.
 This can happen on brand-new units.
-It is caused by metal shaving buildup during construction.
-Clean or replace the filter. - b.
+It is caused by metal shaving buildup during construction. - b.
 Check for any open drain valves or relief valves that would hinder the pump from priming. - 3.
 Water is leaking inside my unit - a.
 Contact your local nuCamp dealer and have the unit looked at on-site.